Wireless Information Networking – Loyalist College in TorontoNEW

 - Gain experience collaborating with diverse teams to collect, analyze and interpret user requirements when preparing project documentation and reports.

-- Get first-hand workplace experience during a co-op in semester four.
+- Get first-hand workplace experience during a co-op work term in semester four.

 - First Year - Semester One